lassehav-oamk/image-upload-example-server/README.md

 The project assumes that you have a Heroku app with Cloudinary add-on configured for the app.

-Notice that this example also has a client counterpart.
+Notice that this example also has a client counterpart here https://github.com/lassehav-oamk/image-upload-example-client.

 ## Installation